 Create a dictionary suitable as a response from a message and a timestamp.

 channelis the channel on which the message has been received.

 messageis the content of the message sent to the client.

-Please note that the implementation relies on the fact that the order of the messages received is consistent accros different trytond instances allowing to dispatch the request to any trytond server running.
+The implementation relies on the fact that the order of the messages received is consistent across different trytond instances allowing to dispatch the request to any trytond server running.